SAP-samples/fiori-elements-feature-showcase/README.md

 For units of measure the annotation is ` @Measures.Unit`.
 For currencies the annotation is `@Measures.ISOCurrency` and for percentage value the annotation is `@Measures.Unit : '%'` .
 The examples from the feature showcase are in the [labels.cds](app/listreport-objectpage/labels.cds) file.

-##### Customize UoM or Currency scale
+##### Customize Currency or UoM scale

 <i>Search term:</i> [`#CustomUnitScale`](../../search?q=CustomUnitScale)

 By default the scale of a field annotated with a unit or currency, is the scale contained in the datatype.
-E.g. `Decimal(4,2)` will have to fractional digits while `Decimal(4,3)` will have three.
+E.g. `Decimal(4,2)` will have two fractional digits while `Decimal(4,3)` will have three.

-If the shown fractional digits on the UI shall differ from the backend, you can customize the behaviour by adjusting the Units or Currency value list entity.
+If the shown fractional digits on the UI shall differ from the backend, you can customize the behaviour by adjusting the Units of Measure or Currency value list entity.

 ```cds
 @CodeList.UnitsOfMeasure : {